A Bayesian Optimization Approach to Machine Translation Reranking: Introduction

+In this work, we address the computational cost of reranking by framing it as a search problem over the list of candidates.
+The goal of search in this setting is to find high-scoring candidates in a small number of steps, thereby avoiding the cost of scoring the full list.
+Our proposed algorithm uses Gaussian processes to model uncertainty about unseen scores and Bayesian optimization \citep[BayesOpt;][]{Shahriari2016TakingTH} to choose which candidates to score next.

+GPs are flexible priors over functions which are able to model the complex and nonlinear relationship between each candidate and its score.
+GPs make very few assumptions about the distribution and base their predictions are mostly on observed points, which enables them to easily adapt to different candidate lists across translation instances.
+BayesOpt is a sequential black-box optimization method that uses the posterior mean and variance of unobserved data points to decide which points to evaluate next.

 We apply BayesOpt and GPs (BayesOpt+GP) to MT list reranking in a straightforward manner and show that it obtains close to the maximum achievable score with only a fraction of score evaluations.
-For example, when the maximal obtainable score across 200 randomly sampled candidates is 0.8216 \cometkiwi, our method achieves 0.8210 with 70 score evaluations on average, while scoring 70 random candidates attains 0.8149, a difference of 0.0061 which is likely to be human-detectable according to \citep{kocmi-etal-2024-navigating}.
+For example, the maximal obtainable score across 200 randomly sampled candidates on our test set is 0.8216 \cometkiwi; our method achieves 0.8210 with 70 score evaluations on average, while scoring 70 random candidates attains 0.8149, a difference of 0.0061 which is likely to be human-detectable according to \citep{kocmi-etal-2024-navigating}.
+We also propose a number of search-based baselines which outperform random selection, all of which are outperformed by BayesOpt+GP.

 Then, building upon previous works that use a faster but noisier proxy scoring function to prune the candidate list \citep{fernandes-etal-2022-quality,eikema-aziz-2022-sampling}, we propose a \textit{multi-fidelity} extension to BayesOpt which incorporates proxy scores to improve estimation.
-This is related to coarse-to-fine methods \citep{coarse-to-fine} and model cascades \citep{ICML-2000-KaynakA}.
-Using this method, we find that smaller proxy scoring models distilled from the main model can further improve the performance of BayesOpt.
+This is related in motivation to coarse-to-fine methods \citep{coarse-to-fine} and model cascading \citep{chen2023frugalgptuselargelanguage}, where the use of a faster proxy model reduces the use of the main model.
+In our multi-fidelity experiments, we find that smaller proxy scoring models distilled from the main model can assist BayesOpt+GP in finding high-scoring candidates earlier.